gunaprsd/gunaprsd.github.io/_posts/2020-05-30-retirement-savings.md

 ### Same Tax Bracket during Withdrawal
 In most scenarios barring a few exceptional ones, if you are doing a premature withdrawal, it is considered unqualified and you may have to pay a withdrawal penalty on all or a portion of your savings depending on the type of the account.
 It is strictly better to leave your savings undisturbed and withdraw only after retirement.
 However, life is uncertain.
 You may want to pull the plug.
 I know this will hurt my take home, but by how much?
 Certainly there must be an advantage to having my savings grow in a tax advantaged account.
 When does it break even with investing that money elsewhere and perhaps in a more liquid investment that I can summon to help me during a rainy day?

-For this analysis, we will assume that you are in the same tax bracket during withdrawal.
+For this analysis, we will assume that you are in the same tax bracket during withdrawal and you withdraw the entire amount in chunks to belong to the same tax bracket.
 In case of a traditional 401(k) or IRA account, in order to break even

 $$ 0.9 * (1-t) * (1+g) * y \geq (1 + (1-t) * g) * (1-t) * y$$